 By comparison, FastComet achieved an uptime of 99.98% with only three outages.
 While this indicates FastComet’s servers are quite reliable, SiteGround still offers slightly better performance.

-SiteGround vs FastComet: Server Response Time
+SiteGround vs FastComet: Server Quality Test

 The test was conducted using identical websites to ensure it was fair.
 Thus, the sites featured WordPress installations and used the same themes, the same number of images, as well as identical page sizes, content, and requests.
 All plugins and caching systems were disabled.